Kapila Theertham

 Kapila Theertham is a small Shaivite temple and theertham, located at Tirupati in Andhra Pradesh, India.
-The idol of Shiva is believed to have been installed by Kapila, so Shiva here is referred to as Kapileswara.
+The idol of Shiva is believed to have been installed by Sage Kapila, so god Shiva here is referred to as Kapileswara.

 The temple stands at the entrance to a mountain cave in one of the steep and vertical faces at the foot of the Tirumala hills, which are part of Seshachalam Hills, where the waters of the mountain stream fall directly into a temple tank.

 At the temple entrance is a stone statue of Nandi, Shiva's bull mount.

 Etymology

 The temple and Theertham had derived its name from Kapila Muni.

 Legend

 According to temple legend, Kapila Muni had performed penance to Siva at this place and blissed with the Muni's devotion, Siva and Parvathi presented themselves.
 The Lingam is believed to be self-manifested.
 Kapila muni is believed to emerged from the Bilam (cavity) in the Pushkarini (Theertham) on to the earth.